-Children with critical and/or chronic illnesses and those with life-altering disabilities experience pain, fear, depression, anxiety and isolation.
-They suffer from feelings of lack of control over their lives and the physical changes that often accompany critical illness, injury or disability can be devastating.
+Children with critical and/or chronic illnesses and those with life-altering disabilities often experience pain, fear, depression, anxiety and isolation.
+They suffer from feelings of lack of control over their lives and the physical changes that often accompany illness, injury or disability can be devastating.
 The severe illness or disability of a child also takes an enormous toll on the entire family.
-This program provides art support to 8,500 children and family members annually.
+This program provides an average of 10,000 healing art experiences annually.